TheGreatViolet/GoodToDo/README.md

 # GoodToDo

-## What is this app?
+## About

-This is a to-do app I designed in React Native.
-It's still a work in progress.
+GoodToDo is a basic to-do app that I am working on in my free time.

-## Is there an App Store/Google Play Store version/is there an IPA build?
+## Questions

+### Will there be a Google Play Store/Apple App Store release?

-Unfortunately no. I can't publish the app on either store nor can I build an IPA as in order to create builds for those versions or to publish them, I would need a developer account which I can't have as I am only a minor.
+Not in the near future, as both those require a developer account, which I cannot get because I am a minor.

-## Will there be an App Store/Google Play Store/IPA version soon?
+### Will there be an IPA release?

-Most likely no.
+Not in the near future, same reason as last question.

 ### What about an APK?

-Perhaps.
+I am currently publishing APK releases.